Pramod-kale/asteroid-zmk-config/README.md

 ### ZMK Studio Connection Issues
 - Ensure the left side is connected via USB or properly paired via Bluetooth
 - Try refreshing the ZMK Studio web page or restarting the desktop app
-- Press the studio unlock key (bottom-right) to enable configuration mode
+- Press the studio unlock key (FN + W) to enable configuration mode
 - Check that your browser supports WebHID (Chrome/Edge required for web app)

 ### Bluetooth Issues